Social-AI-Studio/MATK/README.rst

 The datamodules initialize the tokenizer and the data loaders (which handle batch size, number of workers, etc.).

-To configure the datamodule, go to ``configs/datamodule`` and pick the file based on your model choice and specify:
+To configure the datamodule, go to ``configs/datamodule`` and specify the following parameters in the datamodule file:

 - ``shuffle_train (bool)``: set to True to make sure we aren’t exposing our model to the same cycle (order) of data in every epoch
 - ``num_workers (int)``: how many subprocesses to use for data loading